 Packaging, scent and texture

 If there’s one thing you must know about this cleanser — aside, of course, from its actual cleansing prowess — is its foam.
-Its made with “nomitsu”, Japanese for short but rich intensive care, in mind so it’s supposedly not only a skincare product but also one for self-care.
+It’s supposedly made with “nomitsu” in mind.
+That’s Japanese for short but rich intensive care.
+So it’s not only a skincare product but also one for self-care.
 The foam does feel soothing on the skin.
-That, coupled with the light scent, makes for a relaxing 60 seconds in the sink.
+That, coupled with the light scent, makes for a relaxing 60 seconds in front of the sink.

 Claims and final thoughts